stolostron/rhacm-docs/security/create_scc_policy.md

 ## Updating SCC policies

-### Deleting a SCC policy
+### Deleting an SCC policy

 Delete the SCC policy from the CLI or the console.

-See [Deleting a SCC](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#deleting-security-context-constraints_configuring-internal-oauth) from the OpenShift Container Platform documentation to learn more on deleting a SCC policy from the CLI.
+See [Deleting an SCC](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html#deleting-security-context-constraints_configuring-internal-oauth) in the OpenShift Container Platform documentation to learn more about deleting an SCC policy from the CLI.

-* Delete a SCC policy from the console:
+* Delete an SCC policy from the console:

   1. From the navigation menu, click **Govern risk** to view a table list of your policies.
   2. Click the **Options** icon for the policy you want to delete in the policy violation table.